-INFANT researchers in the UCC's Electrical and Electronic Engineering (EEE) department are meeting big challenges in healthcare diagnostics.
+INFANT researchers in UCC's Electrical and Electronic Engineering (EEE) department are meeting big challenges in healthcare diagnostics.
 Processing vast quantities of data quickly and securely is essential to developing life-saving algorithms.

 These algorithms help neonatal staff to make informed, real-time care decisions which can change outcomes for babies and mothers worldwide.